An important part of the Cold

 number of intercept stations around the world.

-Nonetheless, even some smaller countries were
+Nonetheless, even some smaller

-foreign intelligence service under control of the
+East German foreign intelligence service under

-Ministerium für Staatssicherheit (Stasi), was
+control of the Ministerium für Staatssicherheit

-capabilities by human intelligence (HUMINT) with
+excellent espionage capabilities by human

-an enormous number of agents operating in the
+intelligence (HUMINT) with an enormous number of

-West.
-However, for decades, their technical
+decades, their technical capabilities were

-capabilities were heavily underestimated.
+heavily underestimated.

-After the dissolving of the German
+After the dissolving of the

-Democratic Republic, it became clear that the
+German Democratic Republic, it became clear that

-Stasi SIGINT directorat HA III had 25
+the Stasi SIGINT directorat HA III had 25

 departments, over 2000 staff officers and some 80